 Once a pharma organization has decided to focus on its submission process and practices, it needs to decide the best path forward.
 Companies should consider four main options:

-holistic transformation of submissions across the entire portfolio.
+- Undertake a holistic transformation of submissions across the entire portfolio.
 The company starts by identifying opportunities across all functions and activities in the submission process and then addresses them via agile sprints for process redesign, automation, and capability and mindset shifts.
 This approach calls for considerable effort and commitment from leadership, but it can also deliver the most impact and be sustainable over the long term.
-Adopt a

 When identifying suitable pilots, leaders may want to target assets with an expected filing in eight to 15 months’ time.
 That will give teams enough time to redesign the submission approach, optimize processes, and plan implementation before the countdown begins on the critical path.
 To improve the odds of success, teams can look at examples of acceleration from the past and identify any resource constraints that might hinder current efforts.

-functional view and transform everything that falls within the remit of the regulatory organization.
+- Take a functional view and transform everything that falls within the remit of the regulatory organization.
 This approach will streamline regulatory processes.
 However, given the cross-functional nature of submissions, it is not likely to have a material impact on timelines.
 It could still represent a viable alternative to options one and two if other functional leaders are not heavily invested in pursuing submission excellence as a priority.
-Invest in

 Option one or two is likely to be the best choice for most companies, and we have seen several organizations achieve successful outcomes with those approaches.
 However, if there are barriers to deploying them, option three or four may provide a good alternative starting point for an organization’s transformation journey.